Feel-Good Thompson Sampling for Contextual Bandits: a Markov Chain Monte Carlo Showdown: Introduction

 In this paper, we develop a benchmark for exploration methods, and provide extensions to deep neural networks.
 We examine a wide class of exploration algorithms that have been studied for the past two decades \citep{bubeck2009pure,mnih2015human,riquelme2018deep,kveton2020randomized,xu2022neural,pmlr-v247-lin24a,anand2025meanfield,lin2023online2}: we compare a variety of well-established and recent posterior sampling algorithms for approximating the posterior distribution, under the lens of FG-TS and its smoothed variants for contextual bandits.
 This includes a novel optimal-regret Hamiltonian Monte-Carlo algorithm for SFG-TS, building on the works of \cite{zhang2022feel,huix2023tight}.
 We also provide a theoretical analyses of the runtime complexities, convergence guarantees, and regret bounds in \cref{sec: appendix: alg descriptions}.
-Finally, all code and implementations to reproduce the experiments will be available open-source to provide a reproducible benchmark for future development.\footnote{Our PyTorch implementation is available \href{https://github.com/SarahLiaw/ctx-bandits-mcmc-showdown}{here}.}
+Finally, all code and implementations to reproduce the experiments will be available open-source to provide a reproducible benchmark for future development.\footnote{Our PyTorch implementation is available \href{https://github.com/SarahLiaw/ctx-bandits-mcmc-showdown}{here} and our pip installation instructions are available \href{https://pypi.org/project/ctx-bandits-mcmc/1.0.1/}{here}.} \looseness=-1